-Hanging things from the ceiling is one of my favorite ways to add drama to party decor.
+Hanging decorations from the ceiling is one of my favorite ways to add drama to party decor.
 (And Gatsby was definitely about the drama!)

-These balloons make everyone look up as soon as they walk in the door, and create a party atmosphere that’s hard to forget.
+These balloons make everyone look up as soon as they walk in the door, and create an atmosphere that’s hard to forget.

 I got this idea from save-on-crafts.com, except I didn’t have time to put up as many as they did 🙂